Skip to content

 const sellerAccount1 = new WildberriesSDK({ apiKey: KEY_1 });

-const sellerAccount2 = new WildberriesSDK({ apiKey: KEY_2 });API Usage
+const sellerAccount2 = new WildberriesSDK({ apiKey: KEY_2 });

 11. How do I fetch product categories?

-const categories = await sdk.products.getParentCategories();
+const categories = await sdk.products.getParentAll();

-console.log(categories.data); // Array of category objectsSee also: Product Management Example
+console.log(categories.data); // Array of category objects

 12. How do I create a new product?

-import type { CreateProductRequest } from '@daytona/wildberries-typescript-sdk';
+import type { CreateProductRequest } from 'daytona-wildberries-typescript-sdk';

 const newProduct: CreateProductRequest = {